 Ammunition Classification under REACH

-Based on the outcome of the Agency’s work conducted in this field since 2014, in September 2017 the EDA Member States adopted a Common Position on Ammunition Classification under REACH, developed with the close support of the Member States’ REACH and ammunition experts at technical level and on the basis of continuous exchange with the European Commission, ECHA and EU defence industry.
+Based on the outcome of the Agency’s work conducted in this field since 2014, the EDA Member States and Norway adopted a first version of their Common Position on Ammunition Classification under REACH in 2017, developed with the close support of the Member States’ REACH and ammunition experts at technical level and on the basis of continuous exchange with the European Commission, ECHA and EU defence industry.

-The adoption of the Common Position by Member States constitutes an important milestone, contributing greatly towards:
+The adoption of the Common Position by Member States constituted an important milestone, contributing greatly towards:

 - Reducing the risk of misinterpretation of, and exchanging compliance to, the REACH provisions on substances / mixtures or articles;